 Preliminary data from the ongoing Moderna COVID-19 vaccine trial showed a lower prevalence of SARS-CoV-2 positivity by PCR in asymptomatic participants at one particular time point (before Dose 2), and therefore viral shedding, in the group that received the vaccine compared to the placebo group.
-However, the current data is insufficient to draw conclusions and studies are ongoing.
+However, the current data is insufficient to draw conclusions.
+Exploratory analyses for the viral vector vaccine have not demonstrated efficacy against confirmed SARS-CoV-2 asymptomatic infection, however the number of asymptomatic infections was small.
+Studies are ongoing for these vaccines.